Zero Trust Implementation: Never Trust, Always Verify

 Start your Zero Trust journey with BigID’s industry-leading data security posture management (DSPM) platform.
 Using advanced AI and machine learning, BigID automatically and accurately scans, identifies, and classifies structured and unstructured data by context to give you better insight and control of your most sensitive data.

 BigID’s Security Suite lets you proactively mitigate risk across your entire data landscape on-prem and in the cloud, with seamless integration amongst your existing tech stack.
 Revoke access from overprivileged users, conduct risk assessments, automate data discovery, and more—all under one comprehensive platform.
-Take a data-centric approach to cloud security and zero trust deployment with little time to value.
+Take a data-centric approach to cloud security and Zero Trust deployment with little time to value.

 Learn more about DSPM and the part it plays in the larger Zero Trust strategy: DSPM Demystified